hukumka/reformation/README.md

 Order, in which modes are specified does not matter.

+#### fromstr

+Generate implementation of `FromStr` trait.

+Not compatible with lifetime annotated structs.

 #### no_regex

 Makes format string behave as regular string (in contrast with being regular expression),